0xjrx/KAUMA/README.md

   server you have to adjust the communication

 - **Polnomial Operations in GF 2^128**
-  - Addition of polynomials in GF 2^128
+  - Addition of polynomials and field elements in GF 2^128
-  - Multiplication of polynomials in GF 2^128
+  - Multiplication of polynomials and field elements in GF 2^128
-  - Exponeniation of polynomials in GF 2^128
+  - Exponeniation of polynomials and field elements in GF 2^128
+  - Division of polynomials and field elements in GF 2^128
+  - Sorting of polynomials
+  - Converting polynomials into a monic version

 ## Installation